-The classic borderline woman (diagnosed with Borderline Personality
+The classic borderline woman (diagnosed with Borderline

-rejection and abandonment, real, perceived, or anticipated.
+faces rejection and abandonment, real, perceived, or anticipated.

 The secondary psychopath has empathy and emotions, but her behaviors resemble those of the primary psychopath: reactance/defiance, recklessness, no impulse control (impulsivity), aggression, vindictiveness, and other forms of antisocial conduct.

 The psychopathic (and the covert) borderline are primary psychopaths who display borderline traits and behaviors only in intimate settings.

 When in a committed relationship, they tend to be emotionally dysregulated, approach-avoidant, mood labile, object inconstant, idealizing-devaluing, and grandiose.